 Richland County’s HOME and CDBG allocations fund projects only in the unincorporated areas of the County.
 Incorporated towns and cities (Forest Acres, Arcadia Lakes, Town of Blythewood, Town of Irmo and Town of Eastover), may be eligible to receive similar funds from the State of South Carolina Community Development Block Grant Program.
 Residents living in the city of Columbia must contact the City of Columbia’s Community Development Office at (803) 545-3373.

 Below are direct links to various programs within the Community Development Department:

 CLICK HERE to learn more about our Richland County Homeowner Assistance Program (RCHAP), a down payment assistance program.

-CLICK HERE to learn more about our Homeowners Rehabilitation program.
+CLICK HERE to learn more about our Operation One Touch.

 Richland County Community Development